1962 New Hampshire Wildcats football team

 The 1962 New Hampshire Wildcats football team was an American football team that represented the University of New Hampshire as a member of the Yankee Conference during the 1962 NCAA College Division football season.
-In its 14th year under head coach Chief Boston, the team compiled a 7–0–1 record (4–0–1 against conference opponents), won the Yankee Conference championship, and outscored opponents by a total of 100 to 46.
-The team's only setback was a tie with Rhode Island.
-The team played its home games at Cowell Stadium in Durham, New Hampshire.
+In their 14th year under head coach Chief Boston, the Wildcats compiled a 7–0–1 record (4–0–1 in conference games), won the Yankee Conference championship, and outscored opponents by a total of 100 to 46.
+The team's only setback was a 6–6 tie with Rhode Island.

+The team was led by its defensive play, giving up only 5.7 points, 84.6 rushing yards, and 52.8 passing yards per game.
+On offense, they tallied 989 rushing yards (123.6 yards per game) and 726 passing yards (90.8 yards per game).
+The team's leaders on offense include: